Melechuga/leadership-training/index.md

 ![](/leadership-training/img/mozfest.jpeg)

 ### What's in the toolkit?
-<p> This toolkit is designed to help you review your processes around collecting and storing data.
+This toolkit is designed to help you review your processes around collecting and storing data.
 Topics covered include:
 1. Stay Lean
   1. What data do you have?
   2. Where and how do you collect your data?